Central Sulawesi: Government and administrative divisions

 Notes: (a) The 2000 Census populations for Parigi Moutong Regency and Sigi Regency are included in the figure for Donggala Regency.

 (b) the province's BPS figure for Sigi Regency at the 2020 Census was 257,585 as shown, but the regency's BPS own figure for that Census was only 239,421.

 (c) The 2000 Census population for Tojo Una-Una Regency is included in the figure for Poso Regency.

+(d) The Banggai Islands Regency is essentially composed of Peleng Island and small offshore islands.

+(e) The Banggaii Sea Regency comprises the southern part of the Banggai Islands, including the Bowokan Islands to their southeast.

-(d) The 2000 Census population for Banggai Laut Regency is included in the figure for Banggai Kepulauan Regency.
+(f) The 2000 Census population for Banggai Laut Regency is included in the figure for Banggai Kepulauan Regency.

-(e) The 2000 Census population for Morowali Utara Regency is included in the figure for Morowali Regency.
+(g) The 2000 Census population for Morowali Utara Regency is included in the figure for Morowali Regency.

 Palu is the provincial capital and the province's largest city by far.
 Other towns include Ampana, Banggai, Bungku, Buol, Donggala, Kolonodale, Luwuk, Parigi, Poso, and Toli-toli.

 The province forms one of Indonesia's 84 national electoral districts to elect members to the People's Representative Council.
 The Central Sulawesi Electoral District consists of all of the 12 regencies in the province, together with the city of Palu, and elects 7 members to the People's Representative Council.